ArtTucker/mental_health_and_economics/README.md

 Our target is: "Do you currently have a professional mental health mental health diagnosis?"
 \
 To predict it, we identified insights related to the target:
+\
-1. Demographics information: Age / Gender / Country where an individual live and works.
+-Demographics information: Age / Gender / Country where an individual live and works.
+\
-2. Company information: Size / Work position.
+-Company information: Size / Work position.
+\
-3. Current and previous employers' information: Provide MH benefits / Current employer / Previous employer.
+-Current and previous employers' information: Provide MH benefits / Current employer / Previous employer.
+\
-4. Information about mental health disorder: Have been previously diagnosed with MH disorder / Able to take a leave if diagnosed with MH disorder / MH disorder from family history / Have been seeking help from MH professional.
+-Information about mental health disorder: Have been previously diagnosed with MH disorder / Able to take a leave if diagnosed with MH disorder / MH disorder from family history / Have been seeking help from MH professional.
 \
 \
 **Test and Train Set Up**